mithi/react-philosophies/README.md

 2. 💖 Pass the banana, not the gorilla holding the banana and the entire jungle (prefer passing primitives as props)
 3. 💖 Keep your components small and simple - the single responsibility principle!
 4. 💖 Duplication is far cheaper than the wrong abstraction (avoid premature / inappropriate generalization)
-5. Avoid prop drilling by using composition ([KCD: Prop Drilling](https://kentcdodds.com/blog/prop-drilling)). `Context` is not the solution for every state sharing problem
+5. Avoid prop drilling by using composition ([Michael Jackson](https://www.youtube.com/watch?v=3XaXKiXtNjw)). `Context` is not the solution for every state sharing problem
 6. Split giant `useEffect`s to smaller independent ones ([KCD: Myths about useEffect](https://epicreact.dev/myths-about-useeffect))
 7. Extract logic to hooks and helper functions
 8. To break a large component, it might be a good idea to have `logical` and `presentational` components (but not necessarily, use your best judgement)